In Kyrgyzstan

 Batken

-Batken is situated in the extreme South West of the Republic, and consists of four mountainous regions, with altitudes ranging from 400 to 5621m asl.
-The oblast was created in 1999 after incursions by armed militants of the Islamic Movement for Uzbekistan seeking to cross Kyrgyz territory between Tajikistan and Uzbekistan.
-The administrative center is the town of Batken.
+Batken is situated in the extreme Southwest of the Republic, and consists of four mountainous regions, with altitudes ranging from 400 to 5,621m.
+The province was created in 1999 after incursions by armed militants of the Islamic Movement for Uzbekistan seeking to cross Kyrgyz territory between Tajikistan and Uzbekistan.
+Its administrative center is the town of Batken.

 The oblast includes a number of enclaves belonging to Tajikistan and Uzbekistan, created when the borders of the republics were settled by a commission of the Soviet Union in the time of Joseph Stalin.
 There are seven enclaves altogether - some very small, not much more than the size of a farm.
 The largest is the Sokh enclave which belongs to Uzbekistan.

-The region is not very well known - there is not a lot of information available, even in the Republic itself - and most tourists tend to come from within Kyrgyzstan itself or the surrounding republics - and there are a number of tour-bases around the oblast, (notably the "Pyramida-dolina" in the Batken region, Ak-Suu, and Ozgorush in the Laylak region, and Dugaba in the Kadamjaiski region) which have been host to a number of international mountaineering expeditions.
+The region is not very well known - there is not much information available, even in the Republic itself - most travelers tend to come from within Kyrgyzstan itself or the surrounding republics - and there are a number of tour bases around the oblast, (notably the "Pyramida-dolina" in the Batken region, Ak-Suu, and Ozgorush in the Laylak region, and Dugaba in the Kadamjaiski region) which have been host to a number of international mountaineering expeditions.
 There have also been attempts to develop skiing and caving in the region.
+There are also a number of ancient sites scattered throughout the region.

 Ak-Suu

-Batken: The Ak-Suu tour camp is located at 5335 metres a. s. l. some 80 km from the regional centre near the Kara Suu river and has hosted a number of mountaineering expeditions.
+Batken: The Ak-Suu tour camp is located at 5,335m, some 80 km from the regional center near the Kara Suu river, and has hosted a number of mountaineering expeditions.

 Ak Tetir